Expansion Management: Navigating HDPE Pipe Installations

 Flexibility & Expansion Management in HDPE Pipe Installation

-Working within a Structure
+Working Within a Structure

 While snaking is a great option for mines with ample space, a different solution is required when HDPE pipe is used within a pipe gallery, such as a processing plant or mill.